You know, I really, I'm wondering if Gibbs is in trouble today.

 Anyway, August is also when members of Congress go home for town meetings.

-You think a Democrats are going to be holding any town meetings this year.
+Do you think the Democrats are going to be holding any town meetings this year?

 You think those are some heavily screened town hall meetings?